JohnKendrick/PDielec/Sphinx/software.rst

 PReader
 =======

-preader is a 'helper' program that uses the underlying modules of PDielec to read output files and summarise the results of various MM/QM packages.
+preader is a 'helper' program that uses the underlying modules of PDielec to read output files and summarise the results of several MM/QM packages.
 The program can be used to perform some straightforward calculations.
 For instance, projection of any remaining centre-of-mass motion of the crystal can be performed to make sure that there are three zero frequencies.
 Also, the masses used in the calculation of the dynamical matrix can be altered.
 Unlike PDGui it is not necessary to have performed a full calculation of the dynamical matrix.
 In the majority of cases, preader will read geometry optimisation runs.